 Unclear or incomplete information as well as inconsistencies were noticed and all reviewers collated recommendations for improving the manuscript for publication in HSAG, follows below.

 • Abstract: In paragraph 2 there is reference to ‘the strengths and weaknesses of the program’ – what these may be is not mentioned anywhere else in the study.
+“Strengths and weaknesses” deleted in both Eng and Afr abstracts.

-• Opsomming: A word is missing in the following sentence; ‘Toekomstige programme moetbeklemtoondatdaargeengeneesmiddelvir VIGS is nie, en datkondome met elkeseksueleervaringgebruikmoet word”
+• Opsomming: A word is missing in the following sentence; ‘Toekomstige programme moetbeklemtoondatdaargeengeneesmiddelvir VIGS is nie, en datkondome met elkeseksueleervaringgebruikmoet word” “elke” added in line 76 p3

-• Include the concept sexual behaviour under the key concepts
+• Include the concept sexual behaviour under the key concepts “sexual behaviour’ added as an additional keyword

 • Introduction: Information on how HIV knowledge affects sexual behaviour is lacking (e.g is there evidence that knowledge of HIV changes sexual behaviour?).
 Presently the literature focuses more on HIV in general.
 There is a need for a logical flow of the information provided in the introduction.
 For example, the author describes HIV and AIDS prevalence in the Sub-Sahara then globally followed by Zimbabwe.
 Suggestion: Start globally then regionally and country statistics.
+Global references deleted; SSA followed by Zimbabwe, as suggested.
+How knowledge affects behaviour was discussed, but paragraph moved to introduction.

 • There is no indication on when the study was conducted making it difficult to determine if the references and statistics used were too old or not.
+Data were collected during the winter months of 2008, Publications, especially statistics, about Zimbabwe were not regularly updated and recent statistics are not available.

 • Line 68-71 does not add any value to the discussion at hand.
 Instead it spoils the flow of the discussion.
 Suggestion: delete the lines.
+Lines deleted as suggested.

-• Check spacing issues at line 72 and throughout the document
+• Check spacing issues at line 72 and throughout the document Checked and changed according to the HSAG author guidelines

 • From line 73-100 the author gives a series of statistics without giving the year the statistics was obtained or survey conducted.
-The statistical data might have changed over the years.
-Most of the references used are quite old.
-At line 94 add ‘debut’ after sexual intercourse.
-Line 96 about Tanzania needs to be linked to the discussion in that paragraph.
+The statistical data might have changed over the years – the latest available Zimbabwe statistics were used.
+Most of the references used are quite old – Zimbabwe did not have money and expertise to update its statistics for a number of years.
+At line 94 add ‘debut’ after sexual intercourse - added.
+Line 96 about Tanzania needs to be linked to the discussion in that paragraph – this line has been deleted because it is not directly relevant to Zimbabwe.

 • [Sentence breaks at lines 103/104 and 136/137.
-This may just have occurred because of in-office changes like remove names for blind review, but please check]
+This may just have occurred because of in-office changes like remove names for blind review, but please check] Apparent sentence break due to long http reference – page layout should be able to correct this; corrected in document with ‘track changes accepted’.